-Conditions
+Conditions Gain is exempt for the periods the

-Gain is exempt for the periods the taxpayer lives there, or is deemed to live there, plus the last 9 months of ownership.
+taxpayer lives there, or is deemed to live there, plus the last 9 months of ownership.
+Chattels (tangible movable property)

 If bought and sold for less than £6,000.
-Not charged to CGT: lifetime gifts of quoted shares and land also enjoy income tax relief
+Not charged to CGT; lifetime gifts of quoted shares and land also enjoy income tax relief.